đ Table of contents

 If you werenât able to implement all the user stories during the previous Sprint, start by finishing those before starting to implement the user stories for this Sprint.

-The Sprint Review gave the Product Owner many new ideas on how to improve the application.
+The Product Owner was delighted to see how the project has advancend during Sprint 1.
+The Sprint Review event gave the Product Owner many new ideas on how to improve the application.
 Hereâs how the Product Owner is describing the Sprint 2 goals in the Sprint Planning event:

 âItâs great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes.

 To be able to categorize quizzes, the teacher should be able to add a category.
-A category has a name, for example âVocabularyâ and a description, for example âQuestions related to the vocabulary of a languageâ.
-The name or description shouldnât be blank and there shouldnât be multiple categories with the same name.
+A category has a name, for example âAgileâ and a description, for example âQuizzes related to the Agile principles and project management frameworksâ.
 There should be a form for adding a category and a separate page for listing the added categories.
-The categories should be listed in an alphabetical order based on the name.
+The category list should have a delete button next to each category, which can be clicked to delete the category.

 The teacher should be able to choose the quizâs category while adding or editing a quiz.
-There could be a dropdown menu in both forms where categories are listed in an alphabetical order based on the name.
-The teacher should also be able leave the quiz uncategorized by not choosing a category.
+There could be a dropdown menu listing all the categories in both forms, from which the teacher can choose the quizâs category.

 Each quiz name on the quiz list should be a link to a separate page where the quiz name, description and the questions are displayed.
 There should also be some kind of navigation menu from which the student can navigate to the quiz list page.

 In the quiz page the student should be able to take a published quiz by answering the questions.
 The questions should be listed and the student should be able to choose an answer option and submit their answer for each question.
-When the student submits their answer, there should be some kind of feedback which tells the student if their answer was correct or not.
+When the student submits their answer, there should be some kind of feedback dialog which tells the student if their answer was correct or not.
 For example, âThat is correct, good job!â, or âThat is not correct, try againâ.

-There should be a page in the student dashboard where the results of a quiz are displayed.
-The page should display the difficulty level, the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question of the quiz.
-Also the total number of answers for the quiz should be displayed.
+There should be a page in the student dashboard where the results of a quiz are summarized.
+The results summarize all the answers submitted by different students to provide the teacher with an overview of how well the students know the quizâs topic.
+The page should display the question text, the difficulty level, the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question of the quiz.
+Also the total number of answer and questions of a quiz should be displayed.
 There should be a link to the results page next to the quiz in the quiz list page.

 â The Product Owner